A Practical Model to begin your improvement roadmap

 A Human Model before all else

-The organisation itself is the skeleton, providing a solid and coherent structure; the processes and methods are the arms, doing the necessary work.
+The organisation itself is the skeleton, providing a solid and coherent structure.
+The processes and methods are the arms, doing the necessary work.
 Finally, improvement and innovation are the legs, enabling progress and advancement.

 Comments 1